 But at 3 minutes and 13 seconds into the video, something glorious happens.
 The interviewer mentions Palmer’s sitcom, and raises what seems like a simple question.
 “Would you say that True Jackson, VP, was a better VP than Dick Cheney?” he asks.
 Palmer is shown a photo of Dick Cheney, frowning on an airplane.

 Palmer looks perplexed.
 “Who the hell is…” she says, trailing off.
 “Y’all are really testing me.”

 “I hate to say it,” she says with a shrug.
 “I hope I don’t sound ridiculous, but I don’t know who this man is.”

 “I mean he could be walking down the street,” she continued.
 “I wouldn’t know a thing.”

 It is entirely possible that Palmer, an accomplished actress, does in fact know who Dick Cheney is and was simply delivering masterful shade.
-But I choose to believe in a world in which Keke Palmer lives in blissful ignorance as to Cheney’s existence, a world where Keke Palmer might scroll through a selection of films on demand, stop at Vice, and think “Hm, who is this about?”
-Thank you Keke Palmer.
+But I choose to believe in a world in which Keke Palmer lives in blissful ignorance as to Cheney’s existence, a world where Keke Palmer might scroll through a selection of films on demand, stop at Vice, and think, Hmm, who is this about?
+Thank you, Keke Palmer.